Rugby Championship moved from New Zealand to Australia - WHIZ News

 Several hurdles remain before the tournament can go ahead.
 An outbreak of COVID-19 within Argentina’s national squad reportedly has seen 10 players and coach Mario Ledesma infected.
 Those players and Ledesma likely will have to test negative before being allowed to travel to Australia.
 It’s possible the tournament will go ahead without the Pumas.

-The participation of the World Cup-winning Springboks has also been questioned because domestic rugby is suspended in South Africa, creating doubt around the match fitness of the players.
+The participation of the World Cup-winning Springboks has also been questioned because domestic rugby is suspended in South Africa, creating doubt around the match fitness of the players who haven’t played competitively since March and only resumed full contact training this month.

+South Africa’s international borders remain closed, with no commercial flights in or out as the country wrestles with the eighth-highest COVID-19 caseload in the world.
+However, the spread of the virus has slowed markedly in South Africa in recent weeks and there is pressure on the government to ease the travel lockdown.

 “The Springboks’ participation will be dependent on the relaxation of that suspension as well as overcoming a number of other logistical challenges including the opening of international air borders,” Marinos said.
 “South Africa is only expected to return to competitive play next month, leaving a relatively short time to prepare.”